 The good news?
 The Change Healthcare 2020 Denials Index report also reveals that 86% of denials are potentially avoidable.
 For instance, investing in an advanced online payment solution can simplify medical billing processes and make them more efficient.
 Doing so not only streamlines workflows but also reduces the workload - facilitating better outcomes for practices.
 Staying proactive and on top of claims leads to faster and higher reimbursements, financial security for providers, decreased turnaround time reworking rejected claims and payment clarity for patients.

-One way to reduce delays is having users process payments through a patient portal without using a third party like Stripe or Square.
+One way to reduce delays is having users process payments through a patient portal without using a third party.
 Third-party processor fees can add up, especially for large practices.
 Practitioners may spend over $1,000 monthly on credit card processing fees alone.
 Including integrated payment options like these allows physicians to optimize and streamline RCM, saving time and money.
 But the benefits do not end there.

 For real transformation to occur in today’s practices, they need to interact with patients in methods they prefer.
 DrChrono provides this capability by offering solutions, including: